vidispine/hull/hull/doc/transformations.md

 #### Transformation short forms

-As HULL comes with a predefined set of handy transformations and always typing down the regular transformation interface structure described above is inconvenient, there exist so-called __short forms__ to these four built-in transformations.
-The short forms take advantage of the fact that all four built-in transformations only demand a single argument so the transformation call can be done with much less typing.
+As HULL comes with a predefined set of handy transformations and always typing down the regular transformation interface structure described above is pretty inconvenient, there exist so-called __short forms__ to these built-in transformations.
+The short forms take advantage of the fact that all built-in transformations only demand a single argument so the transformation call can be done with much less typing.
+⚠️ **Short forms are the prefered way to trigger transformations since functionally they are fully equivalent to the long form versions but are much easier to read** ⚠️

 In the above example we used the short form for the `hull.util.transformation.get` transformation like this: